 It’s close to the southern edge of a great lava field that was created by frequent eruptions from Mt.
 Hekla, which towers in the background.
 It’s breathtaking.
 We trudged through the powdery snow before breakfast daily and enjoyed the peacefulness and the sounds of the flowing creek.
 The scenery made even more magical by the blanket of brilliant white snow.

-The hotel has two floors, on the ground floor, there are nine rooms, while the second floor has four.
+Our Iceland accommodation has two floors, on the ground floor, there are nine rooms, while the second floor has four.
 Four of the double rooms have sofa beds and can accommodate a family of four, and one of the rooms can accommodate a family of five.
 We had one such room and not only was it spacious but clean and tastefully decorated.
 The bathroom was small, but adequate with a shower cubicle, while there was plenty of space for suitcases – no wardrobes but some hanging rails.
 It also had a flat screen TV, perfect for keeping Monkey entertained before heading out to dinner.
 There were also nice touches such as chocolates on the pillow, fluffy white towels and toiletries provided.
 And, even though it was freezing cold outside, the heating in the room meant we were warm and snug throughout the night.

 All food is served in the main dining area which seats up to 40 people.
 Breakfast is continental buffet style – which includes bread, cereals, cold meats, cheese and boiled eggs.
 The pancakes were Monkey’s favourite with a big squeeze of maple syrup.
 Variety of fruit was on the scarce side, while tea and coffee, fruit juices and milk were readily available.